-Confederate New Orleans monument comes down
+Another Confederate statue comes down in New Orleans

 - A statue of Gen. Pierre Gustave Toutant Beauregard is the latest to be dismantled

-(CNN)The City of New Orleans late Tuesday began removing one of two remaining Confederate monuments scheduled to come down, officials said.
+(CNN)The City of New Orleans early Wednesday removed one of the two remaining Confederate monuments that had been scheduled to come down.

 The equestrian statue of Confederate Gen. Pierre Gustave Toutant Beauregard honors the military leader who died in New Orleans in 1893.
-It is the third monument to come down.
+It is the third monument to come down in the city.

 Earlier Tuesday, police put up barricades near the monument, CNN affiliate WGNO reported.
+Protesters both for and against the statue gathered at the site as the work started that evening.
+Shortly after 3 a.m.
+Wednesday, crew workers yanked the Beauregard statue from its perch and lowered it to a truck as scattered cheers broke out.

 "Today we take another step in defining our city not by our past but by our bright future," Mayor Mitch Landrieu said in a statement.
 "While we must honor our history, we will not allow the Confederacy to be put on a pedestal in the heart of New Orleans."

-Two monuments have been dismantled since the New Orleans City Council in 2015 voted to remove four Confederate landmarks.
+Three monuments have been dismantled since the New Orleans City Council in 2015 voted to remove four Confederate landmarks.
 Recent court decisions paved the way for the city to relocate the monuments after years of heated public debate and legal fights.

-A statue of Confederate Gen. Robert E. Lee is the other monument scheduled to be removed and relocated.
+A statue of Confederate Gen. Robert E. Lee is the last monument scheduled to be removed and relocated.

 Beauregard's statue, near City Park, was erected in 1915 in honor of the prominent general who led the attack on Fort Sumter in South Carolina, a siege that marked the beginning of the Civil War.